wombleton/gitlaw-nz/acts/M/Masterton Borough Council Staff Retiring Fund Act 1962.md

     *   (b) makes any payment from the Fund in excess of or otherwise than in accordance with the provisions of this Act in that behalf,---

-    every member of the Council who consents thereto commits an offence, and is liable on summary conviction to a fine not exceeding 100 pounds.
+    every member of the Council who consents thereto commits an offence, and is liable on conviction to a fine not exceeding 100 pounds.

     (2) The Auditor-General shall, if it considers that the circumstances warrant it, institute the necessary proceedings against any member liable to any such penalty.

     (3) All costs incurred by the Auditor-General in any such proceedings shall be paid by the Council out of its General Account; and, subject to the provisions of section 109 of the Public Revenues Act 1953 (as substituted by section 3 of the Public Revenues Amendment Act 1958), all money recovered for fines and costs shall be deemed to be part of the General Account of the Council, and shall be paid into the General Account accordingly.

+    Section 14(1): amended, on 1 July 2013, by [section 413][22] of the Criminal Procedure Act 2011 (2011 No 81).

-    Section 6(2): amended, on 1 July 2001, pursuant to [section 52][22] of the Public Audit Act 2001 (2001 No 10).
+    Section 14(2): amended, on 1 July 2001, pursuant to [section 52][23] of the Public Audit Act 2001 (2001 No 10).

-    Section 6(3): amended, on 1 July 2001, pursuant to [section 52][22] of the Public Audit Act 2001 (2001 No 10).
+    Section 14(3): amended, on 1 July 2001, pursuant to [section 52][23] of the Public Audit Act 2001 (2001 No 10).

 ---